Our Blog

 You collect consumer data in a variety of ways.
 Only when you have the complete data and know how to use it can you use it to your advantage.

-When customers shop in your online store, you start to collect data from their accounts wherein you can see the products they viewed, added to their cart, put on wish lists, and purchased.
+When customers shop in your online store, you start to collect data from their accounts, wherein you can see the products they viewed, added to their cart, put on wish lists, and purchased.
 You can use that data in different ways to bring your company forward, from improving customer experience to making bigger and better products.

 In the past, we believed the more data, the better.
 But that comes with a price.
 In the olden days, “data” was written in documents and stored in boxes and office drawers.
-Now, it’s quite the same, but the only difference is we store it in the cloud.
+Now, it’s quite the same, but the only difference is that we store it in the cloud.

 Once you decide to retain this data (in your cloud platform), it can take up space.
 Lots and lots of storage space, and the more you store, the more space it takes up.